-- Study Tour schedules often begin early in the morning and include multiple visits throughout the entire day.
-Sometimes meals are included or time is allotted for meals on one’s own.
-It is important that all participants arrive at designated meeting points on time in order to keep the schedule accurate for all our hosts.
+Study Tour schedules often begin early in the morning and include multiple visits throughout the entire day.
+Sometimes meals are included, or time is allotted for meals on one’s own.
+It is important that all participants arrive at designated meeting points on time to keep the schedule accurate for all our hosts.

 Participants should wear comfortable shoes for extensive walking and standing.

 Please refrain from separating from the group while in transit between tour locations.

 Our hosts often include their supervising directors, or other VIP administrators, in our meetings and tours.

 Please be prepared to participate in discussions related to the arts information profession and follow all security rules provided by the host institution when invited to examine collections.
 Not all items on the agenda will be of interest to everyone in a group, however our hosts will expect the entire group to participate and will plan activities based on our full number.
 If a participant is unable to attend a scheduled part of the agenda, it is advised that the tour leader be informed before the activity.
 Participants are also recommended to send a note of regret to the host.